aaai-uc/aaai-uc.github.io/2022_scheduleDRAFT.md

 # Thanks

-Thank you to our speakers, Faculty panelists, and graduate student panelists and mentors!
+Thank you to our speakers, faculty panelists, and graduate student panelists and mentors!

 ## Faculty Panelists